 I’m a baker and writer, whose best thinking occurs as I work dough between my hands; I scribble down thoughts on pieces of parchment dusted in flour, until I can parse them out later before my keyboard.

 I studied anthropology at Wheaton College in Illinois, where I began engaging questions of food and faith.
-Interested in commensality--or, the social dynamics of eating together--I completed a Master’s in Gastronomy (a fancy word for food studies) from Boston University.
+Interested in commensality—or, the social dynamics of eating together—I completed a Master’s in Gastronomy (a fancy word for food studies) from Boston University.
 While at BU, I completed a thesis project studying dinner churches.
 Soon after, I began working as the head baker at Simple Church.
-With the help of Eerdman's Press, I'm turning that thesis into a book, exploring the growth of dinner churches and an embodied theology of eating.
+With the help of Eerdman's Press, I've turned that thesis into a book, exploring the growth of dinner churches and an embodied theology of eating.
+We Will Feast: Rethinking Dinner, Worship, and the Community of God will be released May 2019.

 Aiming to further ground the theology side of my food and faith studies, I'm now working on a Master's of Theological Studies at Duke Divinity School.